Biothing :

 and really quite charming publications.
 There's a list here.

-The electronic edition of my book: "years of water" has not
+of my book: "years of water" has not

 existed for many years now and will probably continue to do so.